 As ever, we've tested all data types, and have successfully extracted and recovered contents from the usual native and third party apps, not limited to the following:

 - Calls and Voicemails

 - Location and app data

 New feature: recovery of real-time contacts from iCloud

-In the new iPhone Backup extractor, contacts recovery becomes a new feature and is visible in the left hand side of the main app menu.
-Do you like the new look?
+In the iPhone Backup Extractor, real-time Contacts recovery is visible in the left hand side of the main app menu.

-We are also thankful to everyone we have met in person at WWDC17 in San Francisco.
+Thanks to everyone we met in person at WWDC17 in San Francisco.
 If you are a developer playing with iOS 11 betas and want to use iPhone Backup Extractor to recover versions of files you’ve worked with, download the latest release.